-Technology Services has developed these guidelines to support the security and appropriate use of the Tufts University network, and to allocate access to network resources and bandwidth in an equitable manner.
-These guidelines will help users understand the specifics regarding connecting devices to the network.
+TTS has developed this policy to support the security and appropriate use of the Tufts University network, and to allocate access to network resources and bandwidth in an equitable manner.
+This policy will help users understand the specific conditions regarding connecting devices to the network.